AbsaOSS/generate-release-notes/README.md

 Duplicity lines in `custom` chapters can point to potential issues with wrong labeling.
 In contrast, duplicity lines in `service` chapters can help maintainers identify areas with the most significant problems to address.

 By setting `duplicity-icon` you can customize the icon used to indicate duplicity issue lines in the release notes.
 Icon will be placed at the beginning of the line.
 The duplicity icon is visible from **second** occurrence of the issue in the selected scope.

+### Define "From Tag" Name
+By setting the `from-tag-name` option, the action will generate release notes from the specified tag to the tag defined in the `tag-name` option.
+This feature is helpful for generating release notes for a specific range of tags.

+The final interval is time-based.
+The `published-at` or `created-at` timestamp of the previous release or repository creation date, if it is the first release, is used as the starting point.
+The previous release is determined to be the previous semantic version tag.

 ## Get Started